Autonomous Exploration Development Environment

 Fast, Attemptable Route (FAR) Planner is developed by Fan Yang at CMU which uses dynamically updated visibility graph for fast replanning.
 The planner models the environment with polygons and builds a global visibility graph during the navigation.
 The planner is capable of handling dynamic obstacles and working in both known and unknown environments.
 In a known environment, paths are planned based on a prior map.
 In an unknown environment, multiple paths are attempted to guide the vehicle to goal based on the environment layout observed along with the navigation.
 This video shows FAR planner in action.

-FAR Planner in unknown environment, Blue: Vehicle trajectory, Cyan: Visibility graph, A, C: Dynamical obstacles, B, D, E, F: Deadends
+FAR Planner in unknown environment, Blue: Vehicle trajectory, Cyan: Visibility graph, A, C: Dynamic obstacles, B, D, E, F: Deadends

 Incorporating Photorealistic Models